Attendance & Punctuality

 Get things ready the night before:

-If uniforms, packed lunches, etc. are ready the night before it saves a lot of time in the mornings - teach your child to take responsibility for this as soon as you can.
+If uniforms, reading books, packed lunches, etc. are ready the night before it saves a lot of time in the mornings - teach your child to take responsibility for this as soon as you can.

 Make time for breakfast: